greydanus/greydanus.github.io/_posts/2023-03-12-ncf-six-experiments.md

 }
 </script>

-In a recent post [link], we used gradient descent to find the path of least action for a free body.
+In a [recent post](../../../../2023/03/05/ncf-tutorial/), we used gradient descent to find the path of least action for a free body.
 That this worked at all was interesting -- but some important questions remain.
 For example: how well does this approach transfer to larger, more nonlinear, and more chaotic systems?
 That is the question we will tackle in this post.

 <div style="display: block; margin-left: auto; margin-right:auto; width:100%; text-align:center;">